SnowyMouse/invader/README.md

 cmake ../Invader -D CMAKE_BUILD_TYPE=Release -G "MSYS Makefiles"
 ```

-Lastly, you can compile this using `make`, optionally using `-j#` to specify the maximum number of jobs if you want
+Lastly, you can compile this using the `make` command, optionally using `-j#` to specify the maximum number of jobs if
-this to build faster.
+you want to build using multiple processing threads.

-Alternatively, using `make -j$(nproc)` will build with the maximum number of jobs equal to CPU threads.

 ## Programs
 To remove the reliance of one huge executable, something that has caused issues with Halo Custom Edition's tool.exe, as